PublicInMotionGmbH/ui-kit/README.md

-Run tests for single package                                 | `npm test -- --only switcher` Run watcher for all tests                                    | `npm test -- -- --watch` Run watcher for single package                               | `npm test -- --only switcher -- --watch` Create new package                                           | `npm run create` in main directory Publish all changed packages to NPM                          | `lerna publish` Publish single package                                       | `lerna publish --scope @talixo/switcher`
+Run tests for single package                                 | `npm test -- --only switcher` Run watcher for all tests                                    | `npm test -- -- --watch` Run watcher for single package                               | `npm test -- --only switcher -- --watch` There are problems with distributable packages, rebuild them | `npm run build` Create new package                                           | `npm run create` in main directory Publish all changed packages to NPM                          | `lerna publish` Publish single package                                       | `lerna publish --scope @talixo/switcher`